SogetiInnovate/RaspberryPi/README.md

 # RaspberryPi
-Voice reconigition project with a raspberry pi
+Voice reconigition project with a raspberry pi.
+To promote innovation within the company